Mariam Eniola Bolaji

 Mariam Eniola Bolaji (born 21 September 2005) is a Nigerian para-badminton player.
-She is ranked 3rd in the world in the Sl3 Category by the Para World Badminton Federation.
+She is ranked 1st in the world in the SL3 Category by the Para Badminton World Federation.
 She competed at the 2024 Summer Paralympics, where she won the bronze medal in the women's singles SL3 event.

 She is the first African to medal in the sport at either Olympics or Paralympics, winning Bronze in the women's SL3 singles at the Games in Paris.
-Her win marked Nigeria’s first medal at the Paris Paralympics.
+Her win marked Nigeria's first medal at the Paris Paralympics.